DavidFox998/hodge-k3-tensor-invariant/README.md

-# Zoe Invariant Verifies Hodge for CM K3 Surfaces
+# "Tensor Invariant Verifies Hodge for CM K3 Surfaces

 Paper 4 of the Hodge Measurement Program